bimbolabuari/odin-youtube-clone/README.md

-# Project Name
+# Odin-youtube-clone

-> One paragraph statement about the project.
+> MY project is about youtube clone using HTML and CSS.

 ![screenshot](./app_screenshot.png)